Dr Kirin Hilliar

 Biography

-Her work has taken her across the fields of forensic, organisational, and clinical psychology in Australia and the UAE, including corrective custodial services, forensic mental health, workplace recruitment assessments and therapeutic services.
-Alongside her full-time role at Heriot-Watt University, Dubai, she also works part-time as a psychologist at a clinic in Dubai.
+Dr Hilliar completed her Master's in Psychology (Forensic) and PhD at the University of New South Wales (UNSW) in Sydney, Australia.
+Her work spans across various fields of forensic, organisational, and clinical psychology in Australia and the UAE, including corrective custodial services (2011-2013), forensic mental health (2014), workplace recruitment assessments for Dubai government entities (2014-2017) and therapeutic services (2017-present).
+Besides her full-time role at Heriot-Watt University, Dr Hilliar also works as a part-time psychologist at a mental health clinic in Dubai.

 Research